I received a public article comment from a single Christian woman, detailing her anger with God because she remains

 He already gave you His best.
 He gave you His Son to save you from sin:

 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life (John 3:16).”

 Without that, you will believe that God is withholding something good from you that you desperately need.
 The latter situation is the same one that tempted Eve in the garden of Eden.

-Remember, Satan got her because he made her focus on the one tree she couldn’t have rather than focus on enjoying the dozens, perhaps hundreds of trees to which God gave her free access.
+Remember, Satan got her because he made her focus on the one tree the Lord told Adam not to eat from rather than focus on enjoying the dozens, perhaps hundreds of trees to which God gave her free access.

 I am angry (because) I feel as though I’ve done everything He has required of me but somehow I’m not fit to be MARRIED.
 Now what am I supposed to do when God you are being silent, have not given me a mate and the world, the flesh and the devil continue after my soul?
 I am beautiful, no kids and accomplished.
 I have millionaires wanting to take me out to dinner who are not walking with the Lord.”

 Erica, ask yourself: “Do I believe I am saved because of my ‘good works’?
 Or do I believe that I am saved because I believed in my heart and confessed with my mouth that Jesus is Lord?’

 Will I only walk with the Lord as long as He’s doing what I THINK He ought to do?

 Will I abandon my faith when I don’t get my own way?”

 These are very serious questions.
 What you have written says to me that when God doesn’t do what you think He ought to do, then you stamp your feet, throw a tantrum, and use that as an excuse to backslide.